online-go/online-go.com/doc/clock_system.md

     -   The message body for `game/timed_out` should look like the `game/move` without the move, https://github.com/online-go/goban/pull/66/files#diff-c46b4a3bf2a9b394ceb534957ab579c2bee4336e0a194d23479387434ec25801R3092-R3096
 -   Clients should stop counting down the clock after a move has been submitted.
+-   Clients can (and should) send latency information to games with the `game/latency` message, and should listen for `game/:id/latency` updates.
+There is also a new `latencies` dictionary keyed by player id in the gamedata blob.
+You should also use this latency information to offset your displaeyd clocks to reduce the amount of jumping around they do when clock updates come in.
+See https://github.com/online-go/goban/pull/66/commits/4594bde1462d17ea9765eaa714d6f0c8c114b6b1 and https://github.com/online-go/goban/pull/66/commits/13819dbbb4d45b9e2c85b79ad530365ccc890465 for the OGS implementation of this.

 Transition: